If you want to make a difference, start from a totally different place. Soka University of America.

 Books and Supplies $1,854

 Financial aid: Aid is available to international students.
 All admitted students to the BA in Liberal Arts program whose annual earned family income is $60,000 or less will receive free tuition.
 Students whose annual family income is above $60,000 may be eligible to receive a partial Soka Opportunity Scholarship in their financial award after federal and state funds are applied.
 Visit soka.edu/financialaid to learn more about Soka’s financial aid opportunities.

-Test score requirements: SAT with Essay or ACT with Writing required
+TEst score requirements: SAT with Essay or ACT with Writing is required.

 Application deadlines and fees: